Spring 2026 New Resident Move-In

 Bring photo ID (Stony Brook ID, driver's license, passport, etc.)

-Guest Assistance: You are limited to two other persons in addition to yourself in the residence hall while you move in.
-As such, the University strongly recommends not traveling to campus with multiple family members, as they will not be permitted to enter the building.
+- For this reason, the University strongly recommends not traveling to campus with multiple family members, as they will not be permitted to enter the building.

 Roommate Agreement